John Leyton

-John Dudley Leyton (born 17 February 1936) is an English actor and singer.
+John Dudley Leyton (born 17 February 1936) is an English retired actor and singer.

 Leyton as a singer is best known for his hit song "Johnny Remember Me" (written by Geoff Goddard and produced by Joe Meek), which reached number one in the UK Singles Chart in August 1961 despite being banned by the BBC for its death references.
-His follow-up single, "Wild Wind", reached number two in the charts.
+His follow-up single, "Wild Wind", reached number two in the same chart.

 Alongside singing, Leyton's acting career saw him appearing in television and films throughout the 1960s.
 His films included The Great Escape, Guns at Batasi, Von Ryan's Express and Krakatoa, East of Java.
-In 2009 he also had a small role in the film Telstar, a biopic based on Joe Meek's life in which Leyton himself was portrayed by Callum Dixon.
+In 2009, he also had a small role in the film Telstar, a biopic based on Joe Meek's life in which Leyton himself was portrayed by Callum Dixon.

 Career

 Leyton went to Highgate School and after completing his national service with the Royal Army Service Corps, he studied drama, paying his way through drama school with bit-part roles in films and on television.
 His first major acting role was his portrayal of Ginger in a 1960 Granada TV adaptation of Biggles, which earned him a large following of young female fans and led to the formation of a John Leyton fan club.